 If I’m being honest, I really wasn’t sure this recipe would work.
 I mean to make vegetarian fried “chicken” with mushrooms is one thing.
 But to nix the frying completely in lieu of air frying?
 It shouldn’t have worked.
 But oooh did it work.

 There are a few tricks that make it work.
-We’ll briefly marinate the mushrooms in buttermilk to infuse them with tangy flavor.
+We’ll briefly marinate the oyster mushrooms in buttermilk to infuse them with tangy flavor.
 Then we’ll bread them in a spiced flour mixture plus more buttermilk.
 Finally, we’ll throw them into the air fryer!
 Air frying these mushrooms gives them that distinctly crunchy, fried texture (with way, way less fat).

 Ingredients for Buttermilk Fried Mushrooms